techidaily/site-android-frp/source/_posts/ultimate-guide-on-realme-12-proplus-5g-frp-bypass-by-drfone-android.md

 Both tools serve their purpose effectively.
 If you're looking for a free and simple solution specifically for Realme smartphones, Realme ADB Format Tool is your go-to option.
 However, if you want a comprehensive software suite that serves multiple purposes and supports a wide range of brands, Dr.Fone - Screen Unlock (Android) is worth considering.
 Remember, the best tool depends on your specific needs and budget.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MPoakxUNf9o?si=S-ppSqzHzN9VrxC7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 6.
 FAQs about the Realme ADB Format Tool

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KdpTAZ9zonQ?si=5Nd5SPW1axA7GPuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 Is the Realme ADB Format Tool safe to use?